wp-plugins/menubar/readme.txt

 == Changelog ==

+= 4.5 =
+* Added support for icons in menu items (only with new templates)
-= 4.4 =
+* Fixed a bug affecting single and double quote characters that were incorrectly escaped = 4.4 =
 * Improved performance moving the Menubar data from a DB table to a serialized option, so just a single DB call per page is needed
 = 4.3 =